OYDA-Capstone/OYDA-Capstone/README.md

-# OYDA-db
+# OYDA Interface

-The `oydadb` package provides a simple and efficient way to interact with PostgreSQL databases from your Flutter applications.
-It encapsulates all the necessary database operations in the `OYDAInterface` class, making it easier to perform CRUD operations.
+The OYDA Interface is a comprehensive solution designed to enable independent collaborative development.
+The first step towards this goal is the introduction of the `oydadb` package, a powerful tool that simplifies interactions with PostgreSQL databases in Flutter applications.
+It encapsulates all necessary database operations within the `OYDAInterface` class, making it easier to perform CRUD operations.

 ## Getting Started